elastic/examples/ElasticStack_graph_movielens/README.md

 ### Using the API

 The above illustrates use of the UI for Graph only.
 Consider using the API to generate recommendations.
+Navigate to **Settings** >> **Last Request** to see the query used to generate each graph.

+Further details can be found [here](https://www.elastic.co/guide/en/graph/current/graph-api-rest.html) .

 ### We would love to hear from you!